karanimaan/Note-taking-app/README.md

 ## PyInstaller

 This section explains how to create a binary from source.
-Binaries can be found on the Releases page.
+Windows binaries can be found on the Releases page.

 PyInstaller bundles a Python application and all its dependencies into a single package.
 Make sure you have the [Requirements](https://pyinstaller.org/en/stable/requirements.html#pyinstaller-requirements) installed, and then install PyInstaller from PyPI: